 What: Sky Garden may be known for its lush greenery (the perfect backdrop for an impromptu photoshoot), but its sprawling views of the capital are also worth a mention.
 The Sky Pod bar, which isn’t separated from the rest of the space, allows guests to stand around admiring the views or pull up a chair to rest their legs.
 All the usual drinks can be found here (including a selection of signature cocktails), while the food menu features sharing platters of charcuterie, seafood or desserts.

 What: Nine floors above the buzz of the West End at 1 Leicester Square, you’ll find LSQ Rooftop.
 Floor-to-ceiling windows and a wrap-around balcony provide absolutely stunning London views, and the bar is exceptionally well-stocked with signature and classic cocktails, mocktails, wines, beers and plenty of fizz.

 Book now: LSQ Rooftop

 Iris Bar at The Gherkin, City of London

 What: The only indoor rooftop bar in the capital to boast unobstructed 360-degree views, Iris is a bar that should be on every discerning Londoner’s ‘to visit’ list.
 Due to the building’s high security, tables have to be booked in advance and you also have to bring valid ID.
-You’ll soon forget about all that faff though, thanks to those stunning views across the capital, as well as an impressive cocktail list which features some great signature cocktails like the Iris Sunset (gin, apricot liqueur, lemon and Champagne).
+You’ll soon forget about all that faff though, thanks to those stunning views across London, as well as an impressive cocktail list which features some great signatures like the 175 Together (Martini Riserva Bitter, Martini Riserva Rubino, Bombay Bramble gin, Apry liqueur and Champagne).

 Book now: Iris at The Gherkin